agentsystems/agentsystems/README.md

 **Why the inversion is inevitable:**

 Frontier models, open-source models, and local hardware all keep improving.
 Building agents becomes trivial.
-Models run on-prem without cloud dependencies.

-AI displaces millions of white-collar specialists—lawyers, accountants, analysts, consultants.
-They create agents leveraging that expertise.
+Models can run locally or via your own cloud accounts — reducing dependency on third-party agent platforms.

+As AI transforms white-collar work, millions of subject matter experts — accountants, analysts, consultants, underwriters — will create agents to leverage their domain expertise.
+A tax accountant builds an agent for startup equity compensation.
+An insurance underwriter builds one for risk assessment.
 The market floods with specialized agents for every niche task.

 **Two problems emerge:** When agents are everywhere, how do you discover them?
 How do you run third-party code on your infrastructure?

 **AgentSystems provides infrastructure for both** with federated discovery and security-focused design.

+**Distribution:**
-**Distribution:** Self-hosted catalog.
-Anyone can publish (indexed by GitHub username).
-Federated Git-based discovery with auto-merge.
-Permissionless.
+- Self-hosted catalog indexed by GitHub username
+- Federated Git-based discovery with auto-merge

-**Security model:** Container isolation, runtime credential injection (separated from agent provider), default-deny egress with per-agent allowlists, provider abstraction (agents inherit your OpenAI/Anthropic/Bedrock/Ollama config), hash-chained audit logs.
+- Permissionless publishing

+**Security model:**
+- Container isolation
+- Runtime credential injection (separated from agent provider)
+- Default-deny egress with per-agent allowlists
+- Provider abstraction (agents inherit your OpenAI/Anthropic/Bedrock/Ollama config)
+- Hash-chained audit logs

+Infrastructure for a commoditized agent future.
 Discover agents, install them, run them on your infrastructure.

 📺 **[Watch the 100-second demo](https://www.youtube.com/watch?v=YRDamSh7M-I)** | **[Full walkthrough (9 min)](https://www.youtube.com/watch?v=G2csNRrVXM8)**